pranavc2255/gaussian-splatting-novel-view-render/README.md

 This enhanced repository introduces a crucial new capability: the ability to generate novel synthetic views from user-defined camera poses.
 Unlike the original project, which was limited to rendering views from predetermined camera poses generated via COLMAP, this version allows you to specify arbitrary camera positions and orientations.
 This significantly expands the versatility and application of the Gaussian splatting technique.

 ## Key Features
-- Novel View Synthesis: Define your own camera poses to generate new, synthetic views of the 3D scene, offering more creative control and flexibility.
+- Novel View Synthesis: Define your novel camera poses to generate new, synthetic views of the 3D scene, offering more creative control and flexibility.
 - Original Functionality: Retains all features from the original repository, including radiance field rendering from ground truth images.
-- Seamless Integration: The new capabilities are seamlessly integrated into the existing workflow, making it easy to leverage both the original and enhanced features.
+- Seamless Integration: The new capabilities are seamlessly integrated into the existing workflow, making leveraging both the original and enhanced features easy.

 ## Applications
 This powerful capability facilitates various advanced applications, including: